Information brochures, lists and fact sheets are available free to all visitors.If you are interested in botanical artwork see here.

 Information includes: Echidnas; How to write botanical names; Distinguishing grevilleas and hakeas; Art trail; Eringibba National Park, How to name plants, Climate Change

 Lists include: birds, invertebrates, mammals, retained plant species, amphibians and reptiles.

 The Garden conducts a number of research projects annually.

-Recently the projects have included: eradication of mother of millions (Bryophyllum delagoense and its hybrids), a frog survey, an invertebrate survey (spiders) propagation of the threatened Acacia wardellii, and a longitudinal study of birds observed on site.
+Recently the projects have included: eradication of mother of millions (Bryophyllum delagoense and its hybrids), a search for new varieties of indigenous plants, a frog survey, an invertebrate survey (spiders), propagation of the threatened Acacia wardellii, and a longitudinal study of birds observed on site.

 Biodiversity Fund – Department of Sustainability, Environment, Population and Communities – Project title ‘Habitat Enchancement of a Brigalow and Bull Oak Butterfly Refuge through Weed Eradication and Restoration’.
 Continues – interesting outcomes.
 Contact us for details.

 Everyone’s Environment Grant Queensland Government – Bryophyllum delagoense eradication.
 Visit our Garden to review all details.